prismchen/Jenkins-Diff-Build-Plugins/README.md

 5. Build your job.
 After selecting a build, an entry should appear in the right panel.
 Click the entry, the GUI for the plugin should appear.

-  There will be 3 drop down menus “Choose A Build”, “Choose Another Build” and “Choose Type of Diff”.
+  There will be 3 drop down menus: “Choose A Build”, “Choose Another Build” and “Choose Type of Diff”.
 The build menu shows all the available builds.
 When the two builds are chosen, the two builds are diffed against each other.
 In the second drop­down menu, you have options to:

   - diff console output by line
   - diff console output by section